eb-del/mettle/content/Genera/Subgenera/Household Divinities.md

   -
 ---

-**Household divinities** are a subrace of [[Ephemerals#Spirits|ephemeral spirit]], known for living in household earthenware vessels, such as lidded pots, jars, urns, and ovens, granting those vessels supernatural properties.
+**Household divinities** are a  [[Genera#Subgenera|subgenus]] of [[Ephemerals#Spirits|ephemeral spirit]], known for living in household earthenware vessels, such as lidded pots, jars, urns, and ovens, granting those vessels supernatural properties.

 # Description
 Household divinities are invisible and immaterial.
 They have very little ability to interact with the physical world, yet produce phenomena extremely similar to (and often mistaken for) [[Ensoulment|ensoulment]] or [[Quirk Magic]].
-For this reason, household divinities are also often mistaken for [[wisps]].
+For this reason, household divinities are also often mistaken for [[Wisps]].
 Unlike wisps, however, household divinities exhibit a personality, a social tendency, an individual consciousness, an understanding of property, and a sense of courtesy.

 Though household divinities do not communicate with [[Humans|humans]] through language, they often show their approval or disapproval of a human's behavior by the altering state of the vessel they inhabit.
 Extreme indignation by a household divinity can often lead to damage or outright destruction of a vessel.